kapoorlakshya/ocnl_solar_lab/README.md

 * Download raw or transposed data in CSV to import in to Excel.

 * Date Tracker which tracks and reports any missing data for a day or a period of days.
 Based on the fact that there should be at least 24 Hours * 60 Minutes = 1440 Logs each day.
+It also has a tutorial on importing the missing data.

 * Gallery with images of the solar array